Logo

 ftp://ftp.openssl.org/source/

-3. Once the OpenSSL libraries are built, you must copy them to the the MSVC
+3. Once the OpenSSL libraries are built, copy the folder inc32\openssl to

 Using a pre-compiled version